 This is an e-book for those who are considering getting into the voiceover business, or are looking for an edge to develop their voiceover business.
 It is a combination of some of my blogs relative to this topic and a list of some resources that any voice talent should consider.
+Please remember as you read through this that some of this material is dated.
+However, I trust that it will be of some use to you.

-Please take your time reading and studying this material.
+Take your time reading and studying this material.
 I believe it will be of benefit to you to review and apply to your particular needs.

 A VOICE OVER REALITY CHECK